alimozdemir/DataSuit/README.md

 DataSuit suit = new DataSuit(settings);
 ```

-DataSuit comes with built-in data, if you want to enable it you have to call
+DataSuit comes with built-in data.
+If you want to enable it, you have to call:

 ```csharp
 suit.Load();